Exhibit: Carl Abbott FAIA, Architecture: A Life Within. Photo Credit: Ryan Gamma.

 The Center is a 501(c)(3) nonprofit organization formed in 2013 in partnership with the University of Florida School of Architecture and the County of Sarasota.

-The Center’s home in the Scott Building, as it was originally known, was designed in 1960 by award-winning and nationally-recognized architects William Rupp and Joseph Farrell both protégés of the renowned architect Paul Rudolph.
-Their legacies as important masters in the Sarasota School of Architecture remain preserved in this building.
+The Center’s home in the Scott Building (as it was originally known) was designed in 1960 by award-winning and nationally-recognized architects William Rupp and Joseph Farrell both protégés of the renowned architect Paul Rudolph.
+Their legacies as important masters in the Sarasota School of Architecture remain preserved in this building which received its historic designation in 2016.

-The Center’s large open gallery space is used for exhibits, programs, and events.
-We also have a multi-media lecture hall, and meeting space for the Center for Architecture and the AIA (American Institute of Architects) Florida Gulf Coast Chapter.
+The Center’s large open gallery space in downtown Sarasota is used for exhibits, programs, and events.
+We also have a multi-media lecture hall, and a meeting space used by the Center for Architecture and the AIA (American Institute of Architects) Florida Gulf Coast Chapter.
+We offer weekly Architectural Trolley Tours led by noted experts, Harold Bubil and Lorrie Muldowney and Walking Tours with John McCarthy.

 For further information please contact Tammy Hauser at